 Using the WordPress Block Editor

-Embedding a form right from the WordPress block editor is another easy way to add one of your forms to a post or page.
+Embedding a form right from the WordPress block editor (also known as Gutenberg) is another easy way to add one of your forms to a post or page.

 Open the page where you want the form to appear, and click the blue plus (+) icon.